A narcissist reality holds a big gap between their reality and actual reality.

 People on the narcissist personality disorder spectrum do live in reality, the false reality that they are entitled, above all others and worth more than they are, with a lack of empathy to care for the thoughts or feelings of others in how they get their needs met.
 All others are to blame for their own faults.

 Happiness always comes from within.
 We have a nation of hurt people, trying to help people to heal their inner pain and find their inner happiness, those who are kind to others, humble within their achievements, learning from mistakes.

 Then we have hurt people, who hurt people, feel a need to destroy those around them to feel better within themselves, not realising; this only makes them feel worse.

 Often a narcissist gets worse with age due to the ever-widening reality gap.

-Their gap in reality of how their behaviour hurts and harms others, and often ends up driving those who care about them away, however bad life gets for them.
-They’ll never see it as their fault they’ll still blame it on others.
+Their gap in the reality of how their behaviour hurts and harms others and often ends up driving those who care about them away, however bad life gets for them.
+They’ll never see it as their fault.
+They’ll still blame it on others.